Perhaps you don't give computer eye strain much thought, but once it starts to bother you, it's difficult to ignore.

 Also Read: How To Fix Overheating Problem In Laptop

-I won't say much as the blog has informed you all about how to protect your eyes from the laptop.
-It is an easy process and you can use it for various purposes.
+I won't say much, as the blog has informed you about how to protect your eyes from the laptop.
+It is an easy process, and you can use it for various purposes.